dog on a sofa, who really wants to help you out with portland real estate

 Last day of transaction

-The money has been received by the lender and transferred to the correct parties.
+The money from the lender and/or you has been sent and is then transferred to the correct parties.
 Then the deed to the home is recorded with the county.

 Last day of transaction